VeritoLeon/neighborhood-map/js/AppJsInfo.md

 * _mapOptions_: Customize the map according to the [MapOptions reference](https://developers.google.com/maps/documentation/javascript/reference#MapOptions)
 * _pin_: Sets the appearance of the map's markers.
 Learn more at the [Symbol reference](https://developers.google.com/maps/documentation/javascript/reference#Symbol)
 * _type_: These are the available categories of the map locations.
 Use this one to customize groups.
 * _initialLocations_: Here you indicate all the locations that will be displayed in the map.
-Check [the Location section](#Location) to learn more about the parameters.
+Check [the location section](#Location) to learn more about the parameters.

 ### Location
 For each Location object you will need to specify (in this order):